 Let us recall the other Nash axioms.
-The solution must comply with the INV (invariance under the change of scale of utilities), IIA (independence of the irrelevant alternatives), and PAR (Pareto efficiency) postulates.
+The solution must comply with INV (invariance under the change of scale of utilities); IIA (independence of the irrelevant alternatives); and PAR (Pareto efficiency).
 Note that, following PAR, the players would object to an outcome S when an outcome S' that would make both of them better off exists.
-We expect that the players would act from a strong individual rationality (SIR) principle.
-An arbitrary set S of the utility pairs $s = (s_1, s_2)$ can thus be the outcome of the game.
+We expect that the players would act from a strong individual rationality principle SIR.
+An arbitrary set S of the utility pairs $S = (S_1, S_2)$ can be the outcome of the game.
 A disagreement arises at the point $d = (d_1, d_2)$ where both players obtain the lowest utility they can expect to realize - the status quo point.
-A bargaining problem is a pair $\langle S, d \rangle^5$ and there exists $s \in S$ such that $s_i > d_i$ for i = 1, 2 and $d \in S$.
-A bargaining solution is a function f(S, d) that assigns to every bargaining problem $\langle S, d \rangle = 0$ for every bargaining problem $\langle S, d \rangle$.
+A bargaining problem is a pair $\langle S, d \rangle^5$ and there exists $S \in S$ such that $s_i > d_i$ for i = 1, 2 and $d \in S$.
+A bargaining solution is a function f(S,d) that assigns to every bargaining problem $\langle S, d \rangle$ a unique element of S. The bargaining solution f satisfies SIR if f(S,d) > 0 for every bargaining problem $\langle S, d \rangle$.

 The advantage of our approach, which guarantees the same properties, lies in the following.
-We define a feasible set S of expectations, or in more convenient nomenclature, a feasible set S of alternatives as a collection of table W blocks: $S \subseteq 2^{W}$.
-Akin to the disagreement or point of contention in the Nash scheme, we define an empty block \emptyset as a status quo option in any set of alternatives S, which we call "the refusal of choice".
-Next, given any two alternatives H and H' in S, an alternative $H \cup H'$ belongs to S. In other words, in our case, the set S of feasible alternatives always forms an upper semi-lattice.
-If an alternative $H \in S$, it follows that all its subsets meet the condition $2^{H} \subseteq S$.
+We define a feasible set S of anticipations, or in more convenient nomenclature, a feasible set S of alternatives as a collection of table W blocks: $S \subseteq 2^{W}$.
+Akin to the disagreement event in the Nash scheme, we define an empty block \emptyset as a status quo option in any set of alternatives S, which we call the refusal of choice.
+Given any two alternatives H and H' in S, an alternative $H \cup H'$ belongs to S. In other words, in our case, the set S of feasible alternatives always forms an upper semi-lattice.
+Moreover, if an alternative $H \in S$, it follows that all of its subsets $2^{H} \subseteq S$.
 Although these arguments do necessitate further discussion, at this juncture, we will state that this is our equivalent to the convex property and will play the same role in proofs as it does in the Nash scheme.